antonioscalaunina/pyANTI-FASc/README.md

     conda --version

-See now section [2.3.3](#233-antifasc-on-mac-terminal) to complete the installation
+See now section [2.3.3](#233-antifasc-on-mac-terminal) to complete the ANTIFASc installation

 #### 2.3.3 ANTIFASc on MAC terminal

-After these installations the steps are very similar to the linux ones: Enter into the main folder and create the conda environment:
+After the installations described in the previous sub-sections the steps are very similar to the linux ones.
+Enter into the main folder and create the conda environment:

+    cd pyANTIFASc
+    conda env create -f ANTIFASc.yml

+at the end of installation you may enter into the environment typing

+    conda activate antifasc

+Alternatively, you can create the conda environment by typing:

+    conda create --name antifasc python=3.9
+    conda activate antifasc
+    pip install -r requirements.txt

+Then compile k223d and copy the executable to the bin folder:

+    cd pyANTIFASc/src/k223d
+    make
+    cp k223d.x ../../bin

+If everything worked you are now ready to have fun with pyANTIFASc (😉).

 ## 3 ACKNOWLEDGEMENTS